-Schloss Esterházy, a giant, Schönbrunn-yellow castle-palace that dominates Esterházyplatz, is Eisenstadt’s most compelling attraction.
-Dating from the 14th century, the Schloss (castle) received a baroque makeover and a later one in neoclassical style.
-Many of the 256 rooms are occupied by the provincial government, but 25 can be viewed on tours.
+Schloss Esterházy, a giant, ochre castle-palace that dominates Esterházyplatz, is by far Eisenstadt’s most compelling attraction.
+Dating from the 14th century, the Schloss received a baroque makeover and a later one in neoclassical style.
+Many of the 256 rooms are occupied by the provincial government, but around 25 can be viewed on tours.
 The regular tour covers about seven rooms, giving you an insight into the history of the palace and the lives of the people who inhabited it.

 A highlight is the frescoed Haydn Hall, where during Haydn’s employment by the Esterházys from 1761 to 1790, the composer conducted an orchestra on a near-nightly basis.